 Our birth injury lawyers can collect evidence and consult with experts who can determine if the baby and mother received timely and proper medical care and whether any negligence led to your child’s injuries and resulting CP diagnosis.

 Filing a Cerebral Palsy Claim

 If your child’s CP diagnosis resulted from medical negligence, our attorneys can help determine the court or surrounding areas with jurisdiction to hear your case.
 Before filing a lawsuit, you must also ensure your claim is within the deadline to file.
 This time restriction, known as the statute of limitations, must be specific to medical malpractice cases in Illinois.
 Each state has its own time limit for how long you have to file a lawsuit to seek compensation from the negligent practitioner or healthcare facility where your child is born.

 In Illinois, the statute of limitations for medical malpractice is generally two years from the date of the injury or discovery of the same, but not more than four years from the date the medical malpractice happened, resulting in damages, according to 735 Ill.
 Comp.
 Stat.
 Ann. § 5/13-212(a).
 However, Illinois adheres to a separate statute of limitations for birth injuries or medical malpractice involving children, allowing the filing of cases for up to eight years post-injury per 735 Ill.
 Comp.
 Stat.
 Ann. § 5/13-212(b).
 Lastly, found at 735 Ill.
 Comp.
 Stat.
 Ann. § 5/13-211(c), Illinois law states that if your child suffers disability as a result of medical malpractice, then the statute of limitations doesn’t begin until the removal of the disability, meaning until there’s a cure for your child’s condition.

 If you fail to file a lawsuit by the requisite deadline, the court may forever bar you from recovering compensation for your child’s injuries.
-Our attorneys can answer any questions you may have about the statute of limitations or other deadlines, requirements, and restrictions and advise you whether your case is still timely.
+Our attorneys can answer any questions you may have about the birth injury statute of limitations or other deadlines, requirements, and restrictions and advise you whether your case is still timely.

 What Compensation Can I Receive for a Cerebral Palsy Injury?